 It is now possible to buy locally grown food by having it delivered.
 Many businesses now work with farmers to distribute their produce to the community.
 Therefore, for a fee, you can either sign up to have produce delivered regularly, or you can make one-off purchases.
 Whatever you choose, it can all help local producers.

 As consumers, we have the right to choose to purchase locally-grown food.
 However, supermarkets have carried the mantle for too long.
 Despite this, consumers now have more of a voice than ever before.

-Many now realise that only buying perfectly shaped produce is wasteful.
+Many now realize that only buying perfectly shaped produce is wasteful.
 We also don't want produce that is covered in preservatives.
 Rather a growing percentage of consumers now want goods that are fresh and available all year round from a local market or farmer.

 There is an array of reasons to buy local food.
 From social benefits to environmental and economic benefits.
 And it we're not supporting local farmers, they may struggle to survive.

 It is important that we educate ourselves and our children about our food.
 There is no doubt that we should have the option to make a change.
 We can support local businesses and make use of delicious produce.
 There is no doubt that local food should be the better choice.